Tool Functions

 +-------------------+--------------------------------------------------+

-| run_llm = false | Tool executes silently |
+| run_llm = false | Tool executes silently. |

-| | Useful for chaining multiple tools |
+| | Useful for background actions or chaining tools. |

 +-------------------+--------------------------------------------------+